Nepal, Federal Democratic Republic of

-- UN Peace Keeping Mission: Pre deployment Medical checkup, Force Medical Officer & Establishment of UN Level 1 hospital in the mission area
+- UN Peace Keeping Mission: Pre-deployment Medical checkup, Force Medical Officer & Establishment of UN Level 1 hospital in the mission area

 Nepal Army Medical Corps Directorate General of Medical Services is the highest authority to oversee the medical services within the Nepalese Army.
-Medical services in Nepalese Army started in 1925 with the establishment of Tri Chandra Military Hospital in Kathmandu.
+Medical services in the Nepalese Army started in 1925 with the establishment of Tri Chandra Military Hospital in Kathmandu.
 Later in 1990, the establishment of 490 bedded multispeciality Shree Birendra Hospital in Chhauni, Kathmandu commemorates the expanding medical services in the organization.

 Nepal Army Medical Corps with 2 449 uniformed personnel is spread all over the country providing free medical care to NA personnel, retired army personnel and their dependents through its tertiary level Shree Birendra Hospital, 2 Field Hospitals, 16 Field Ambulance Companies, 2 GOPDs, Rehabilitation Centre and 7 small medical units spread all over the country.

-Nepalese Army has been providing free medical services to retired army personnel and dependents of serving and retired army personnel since 1976 through Nepalese Army Welfare Scheme.
+Nepalese Army has been providing free medical services to retired army personnel and dependents of serving and retired army personnel since 1976 through the Nepalese Army Welfare Scheme.

 Tri-Chandra Military Hospital